 2014 Global Health Experience

-This July a team of students, instructors and researchers are traveling to Tanzania, Zimbabwe, and South Africa teaching global health to students from the National College of Natural Medicine.
+This July a team of students, instructors and researchers traveled to Tanzania, Zimbabwe, and South Africa scouting out locations for master in global health program.
 Lead by Dean Heather Zwickey, School of Research and Graduate Studies, they will be in Moshi, Mowo, Tanga, and Zanzibar.
 These are Dean Zwickey's letters from the journey.

 Letter One – Hujambo!